ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

-- The COR stock OS image can be used to deploy a second IBM i virtual machine.
-The second IBM i virtual machine that is deployed contains the language media that can be used to install primary and secondary languages on other IBM i virtual machines.
+- The COR stock OS image can be used to deploy a second IBM i VSI.
+The second IBM i VSI that is deployed contains the language media that can be used to install primary and secondary languages on other IBM i VSI.

 For more information about IBM i network and software installation, see: